SWvheerden/tari/RFC/src/RFC-0241_AtomicSwapXMR.md

 ### Detail

-This method relies on using adapter signatures and multi-party commitment signatures to ensure that the spending party leaks their private Monero key part.
+This method uses adapter signatures and multi-party commitment signatures to ensure that the spending party leaks their private Monero key part.
 Because all keys are aggregates keys, we need to ensure that the refund and lapse transactions are negotiated and signed before Alice publishes the Tari UTXO.
 This will allow either Alice or Bob to claim the refund and lapse transactions, respectively, without the other party being online.